MaykalDroshev-Hull/abstract-apartment-website/README.md

 ## Heartbeat to keep Supabase active

-We write a record to a simple `heartbeat` table every 6 hours to avoid Supabase free-tier sleep due to inactivity.
+We write a record to a simple `heartbeat` table once per day at 09:00 UTC to avoid Supabase free-tier sleep due to inactivity.

 1) Create the table in Supabase (SQL editor):